JackGruber/jackgruber.github.io/_posts/2020-08-15-Docker monitoring with Grafana.md

   grafana_data:
 ```

-additionally we create a folder `grafanadata` and a file `prometheus.yml` with the following content:
+additionally we create a file `prometheus.yml` with the following content in the same folder as the `docker-compose.yml`:

 ### prometheus.yml